SamTheMan122/Markdown-Edits/README.md

 1. Download and unzip the files containing the **FileCopy.c**, **input.txt**, and **copy.txt** into a folder.
 2. Open the folder in VSCode
 3. Open WSL in VSCode by either:
-   - Pressing F1, selecting WSL: Connect to WSL
+   - Pressing F1, selecting "WSL: Open Folder in WSL"
-   - Clicking the search bar, typing in ">WSL: Connect to WSL"
+   - Clicking the search bar, typing in ">WSL: Open Folder in WSL"
-4. Make sure the project folder is open in the WSL terminal
+4. Make sure the project folder is open in the WSL terminal and a new WSL terminal is open.
 5. Compile the program by typing in *gcc -o filecopy FileCopy.c*
 6. Run the program by typing in *./filecopy input.txt copy.txt*
+7. Check the contents of the files by running _$ cat input.txt_ and _$ cat copy.txt_